JSON & Mashups

 This code could use a little explanation.
 Here are some comments that highlight how the code implements the high-level design I outlined earlier:

-• The addScript() method handles all the DOM munging required to dynamically insert a <script> tag into the page.
-It also tracks the resulting DOM Element handles via unique IDs, so that they can be cleaned up later (though this proof of concept code doesn’t actually do any cleanup).
+tag into the page.
+It also tracks the resulting DOM Element handles via unique IDs, so that they can be cleaned up later (though this proof of concept code doesn’t actually do any cleanup). - The

-• The handle() method is the actual function that gets called by the JSON response from the server.
+method is the actual function that gets called by the JSON response from the server.
 It contains a loop which just prints out the titles of all the results fetched by the JSON request.
 Note that this method uses the existing GWT JSON parsing and manipulation libraries.
-The specific sequence of calls is pretty brittle since there is no error checking, but the goal is only to fetch some data to prove the technique worked.
+The specific sequence of calls is pretty brittle since there is no error checking, but the goal is only to fetch some data to prove the technique worked. - Finally, the

 One last little thing